thearn/nreltraining2013/docs/bem.rst

 BEM Rotor Assembly as a Component
 ------------------------------------------------------------------------

-If you were really designing using BEM to do the aerodynamic design for a wind turbine, then you'll be working with a whole design team.
-The team will probably want to run your areodynamic analysis as part of a larger model of the actual wind turbine system.
-Since OpenMDAO Assembly class is a sub-class of Component you can add i/o to an assembly and use it as a component in a larger model.
+If you were really designing using BEM to do the aerodynamic design for a wind turbine, then you'd be working with a whole design team.
+The team would probably want to run your areodynamic analysis as part of a larger model of the actual wind turbine system.
+Since OpenMDAO's Assembly class is a sub-class of Component, you can add i/o to an assembly and use it as a component in a larger model.

 So lets take a look at what the i/o for BEM analysis would look like: